sora-xor/sora-docs/src/unstuck-bridge-tx.md

 Use your transaction hash to get the required data (proof) for step 4.

-1. Continuing from step 2, click on “get**Account**Requests(accountId, statusFilter)” and change it to “get**Approved**Requests(requestHashes, networkId)
+- Continuing from step 2, click on “get**Account**Requests(accountId, statusFilter)” and change it to “get**Approved**Requests(requestHashes, networkId)

 ![](/.gitbook/assets/unstucktx-get-approved-requests.png)

-2. Click on “Add item”.
+- Click on “Add item”
-3. Paste in your Approved transaction hash from step 2 instead of 0x000…
+- Paste in your Approved transaction hash from step 2 instead of 0x000…
-4. Click “Include Option” and leave the network id as 0.
+- Click “Include Option” and leave the network id as 0
-5. Submit the RPC Call:
+- Submit the RPC Call

 ![](/.gitbook/assets/unstucktx-add-approved-request.png)

-The result is your “Proof”, it contains all the data needed for step 4.
+The result is your “Proof”, it contains all the data needed for step 4, below is an **example** of a proof, you only need the data colour highlighted in this example, the rest can be ignored, underneath this example are instructions on how yo should prepare **your** data for the next step.

-::: details Expand to see an example of proof

 ```
 Transfer: {